This article originally appeared on Broadly.

 As with the actual 16th century queen Catherine De Medici, who was accused of lacing gloves with poison, the fairytale regent weaponizes accessories' proximity to skin: "She had barely stuck the comb in Snow-White's hair when the poison took effect, and the girl fell down unconscious."
 In the end, this doesn't work; it'll take that famed potent apple to properly hurt Snow-White.
 But the image is striking, and the suggestion that clothes have the capacity for harm perfectly suits this tale's exploration of vanity and an obsession with the visual.

-Skip forward to the twentieth century, and there's another story—well, more of an urban legend this time—busy making the rounds in America.
+Skip forward to the 20th century, and there's another story—well, more of an urban legend this time—busy making the rounds in America.
 The folklorist Jan Harold Brunvald outlines its most common formula: "Girl wears new formal gown to dance.
 Several times during the evening she feels faint, has escort take her outside for fresh air.
-Finally she becomes really ill, dies in the restroom," he writes.
+Finally she becomes really ill, dies in the restroom," she writes.
 "Investigation reveals that the dress has been the cause of her death.
 It had been used as the funeral dress for a young girl; it had been removed from the corpse before burial and returned to the store.
 The formaldehyde which the dress has absorbed from the corpse enters the pores of the dancing girl."

 As with Snow-White, the fear (and perhaps the horror-stirring thrill) lies in the suggestion of garments being invisibly—and unpredictably—able to cause harm.
 These things that are meant to shield us, keep us warm, adorn our bodies, instead do the opposite.